DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 Notify the DfE that a participant has completed their course by submitting a `completed` declaration in line with [milestone dates](/api-reference/npq/schedules-and-milestone-dates).

+You can do this for all NPQs and the Early headship coaching offer.

 ```
 POST /api/v{n}/participant-declarations
 ```